How Much Does a Suspended Ceiling Cost to Install?

 Keeping this in mind, you can purchase DIY kits for the project, which cost around £400 - £420 per 600mm² tile covering 10m².

-Even if you purchase this kit, there is a risk associated with climbing a ladder to access your building's ceiling.
-Climbing to great heights can be extremely dangerous if your physical capabilities are in doubt, as there is always the risk of injury.
+Even if you purchase this kit, there is a potential risk of injury associated with climbing a ladder to access your building's ceiling.

 For labour costs, it will cost you between £15 and £25 per m² in areas ranging from 50 to 250m².
 If the area is between 1000 and 5000m², installation could cost as little as £11-£14/m².
 Or it will cost £150 - £200 for a day’s work, therefore depending on how long it takes to complete the job will affect the labour costs.

-If you hire a tradesperson to install your suspended or false ceiling, make sure they are fully trained and qualified to do the job – and always check the warranty for your new product to ensure that your costs are part of a wise investment that will not let you down!
+If you hire a tradesperson to install your suspended or false ceiling, make sure they are fully trained and qualified to do the job.
+Always check the warranty of your new product to ensure that your costs are part of a wise investment that will not let you down!

 The table below will break down the tradespeople's costs to install a suspended ceiling: